telerik/xaml-docs/controls/radgridview/events/column-resize-event.md

 ---
 title: Column
 page_title: Column Events
-description: Learn more about the column events of Telerik's WPF DataGrid that you can subscribe to declaratively or at runtime.
+description: Learn more about the column events of Telerik's {{ site.framework_name }} DataGrid that you can subscribe to declaratively or at runtime.
 slug: gridview-column-resize-event
 tags: column, events
 published: True